Dhruvsachdevaindia/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Predicting Customer Churn in a Telecommunications Company Objective
-The primary objective of this project is to develop a predictive model that can identify customers at risk of churning.
-By accurately predicting churn, the telecommunications company can implement proactive measures to retain at-risk customers and enhance overall customer satisfaction and profitability.
+Forecasting Customer Attrition in a Telecommunications Firm Goal This project's main goal is to create a predictive model that can detect clients who are likely to leave.
+The telecom provider can take proactive steps to keep at-risk consumers and improve overall customer satisfaction and profitability by accurately forecasting churn.

-Data Collection and Preprocessing
-Dataset
+Gathering and Preparing the Dataset
-The dataset used for this project is available on Kaggle: Telco Customer Churn Dataset.
-This dataset includes information about customer demographics, account information, and services subscribed.
+Telco Customer Churn Dataset, the dataset used for this project, is available on Kaggle.
+This dataset comprises subscribed services, account details, and customer demographics.

-Data Preprocessing
+Preparing Data
-Data preprocessing is a crucial step to ensure the dataset is clean and suitable for analysis.
-The preprocessing steps include:
+A vital step in making sure the dataset is clean and appropriate for analysis is data preprocessing.
+Among the preprocessing actions are:

-Handling Missing Values:

-Identify and analyze missing values in the dataset.
+Managing Value Missing:

+Determine and examine the dataset's missing values.
-Apply appropriate imputation techniques such as mean, median, or mode imputation for numerical variables and the most frequent value or a new category for categorical variables.
+For numerical variables, use suitable imputation techniques like mean, median, or mode imputation; for categorical variables, use the most frequent value or a new category.
-Encoding Categorical Variables:
+Categorical Variable Encoding:

-Convert categorical variables into numerical format using techniques like one-hot encoding or label encoding.
+Transform categorical variables into numerical format by applying methods such as label encoding or one-hot encoding.
-Ensure all categorical features are properly encoded to be used in machine learning algorithms.
+Before using any categorical features in machine learning algorithms, make sure they are all appropriately encoded.
-Scaling and Normalization:
+Normalization and Scaling:

 Apply scaling techniques such as standardization or normalization to numerical features to bring them to a comparable scale.
 This step ensures that features with larger magnitudes do not dominate the model training process.